Studio 2054: Synopsis

 The third act began with Lipa walking into a bordello-themed, pink and gold boudoir where her brother Gjin is playing FIFA 21 (2020) with Kalvin Phillips, Bukayo Saka, Jeremy Lynch and AJ Tracey.
-Lipa changed the channel on the TV to a VHS format of unreleased footage for "Prisoner" with Cyrus.
+Lipa changed the channel on the TV to a VHS format of unreleased footage for "Prisoner" with Miley Cyrus.
 Lipa continued with a performance of "Un Día (One Day)" as J Balvin, Bad Bunny, and Tainy appeared on the vintage TV set in the corner to contribute their respective parts.
 She wore a new outfit: a Versace rhinestone-studded bustier top alongside black jeans and sneakers.
 Angèle then joined Lipa in a matching outfit to perform "Fever", during which the two danced around the set.
 The show moved into a New York City boiler room rave where Buck Betty performed as the DJ.
 She proceeded by performing "One Kiss" from behind the DJ deck as dancers were seen on the dance floor.
-Minogue then made her way towards the DJ deck to duet with Lipa on her song "Real Groove" from her fifteenth studio album Disco (2020).
+Kylie Minogue then made her way towards the DJ deck to duet with Lipa on her song "Real Groove" from her fifteenth studio album Disco (2020).
 Minogue jumped onto the DJ deck during the performance and she stayed to also duet with Lipa on "Electricity".

-For the final act, John opened with a pre-recorded solo performance of his song "Rocket Man" that was projected on a wall, with dancers watching motionlessly, similar to an In Memoriam service.
+For the final act, Elton John opened with a pre-recorded solo performance of his song "Rocket Man" that was projected on a wall, with dancers watching motionlessly, similar to an In Memoriam service.
 However, he was cut off during the first chorus as the camera panned to another space in the warehouse and Lipa performed "Hallucinate".
 The set was sci-fi themed with a moon included in the background and Lipa wore a skin-tight jumpsuit with a crystal-embellished design.
 Studio 2054 closed with a performance of "Don't Start Now", which contained elements of "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" (1979) by ABBA.
 The performance featured flashing neon lights paired with strict and doubly choreography.
 Lipa then went through all the sets featured in the show, before a huge glitter canon was set off as she screamed, "Yeah!"
 The cameras then panned out to reveal the whole set.
 VIP-ticket guests also got to attend a 20-minute after party with the Blessed Madonna following the show.
 Viewers got a fly on the wall view as the DJ played old-school disco classics including "Keep On Jumpin'" (1978) by Musique.